telerik/teststudio-docs/docs/automated-tests/scheduling/overview.md

     Once the machines and components are set up, you need to <a href="/automated-tests/scheduling/connect-to-scheduling-server" target="_blank">connect a project to the Scheduler</a> - that way the __scheduled test list runs will go through the configured Services__.

 When these prerequisites are complete - including the case when all these components are hosted on the same machine, the __scheduled test list executions will use the Test Studio Services with all their benefits__ - <a href="/automated-tests/scheduling/schedule-execution#step-1" target="_blank">recurring runs</a>, <a href="/automated-tests/scheduling/schedule-execution#step-2" target="_blank">test distribution</a> on selected machines, <a href="/automated-tests/scheduling/schedule-execution#step-3" target="_blank">automatic email notification</a>, results in the <a href="/automated-tests/scheduling-results/dashboard/results" target="_blank">Executive Dashboard</a>, etc.

-> __Important!__
-> <br>
-> <br>
-> The Test Studio services providing test storage, scheduled execution, and web results display - the Storage Service, the Scheduling Service, and the Executive Dashboard Service, communicate via web protocols.
-Considering this, we strongly __advise installing these services in a secured test environment__ without access to business or environment-critical assets.

 ## See Also